Sweden's Saab says UAE plans to buy two new surveillance aircraft

-STOCKHOLM (Reuters) - The United Arab Emirates intends to buy two additional GlobalEye aircraft for surveillance from Saab, the Swedish defense firm said on Tuesday, lifting its shares by 3%.
+STOCKHOLM, Nov 19 (Reuters) - The United Arab Emirates intends to buy two additional GlobalEye aircraft for surveillance from Saab, the Swedish defence firm said on Tuesday, lifting its shares by 3%.

 Stockholm-based Saab, maker of the Gripen fighter jet, said the order’s potential value was $1.018 billion although final negotiations had yet to take place and a contract amendment needed to be signed.